 Here at Spot Pet Insurance, we understand how important it is for you and your pet to suit each other.
 Terriers are fun dogs to have around, but they require that you or your family have a lot of time to provide them with the care they need.
 Let’s talk about it.

-Regardless of the kind of terrier you choose, family pets in this breed of dog tend to have somewhat similar dispositions.
+Regardless of the kind of terrier you choose, family pets in this dog breed tend to have somewhat similar dispositions.
 Some may be more laid back than others.
 Here are a few of the most notable terrier breeds:

 Terriers may have a wide range of looks, but their personalities tend to be similar across the breed.
 Of course, every dog is individual.
 They might be more or less like a typical terrier, but most terriers have some similar qualities.